Muhannedo/Fitness-Tracker-Front-End-/README.md

 # User Stories:
 1. As a user, I want to create a new workout so that I can track my exercises for the day.
 2. As a user, I want to view a list of my past workouts so that I can monitor my progress.
-3. As a user, I want to edit a workout so that I can update my exercise details if they change.
+3. As a user, I want to see a workout so that I can update my exercise details if they change.
-4. As a user, I want to delete a workout so that I can remove old or incorrect entries.
-5. As a user, I want to log my daily meals so I can track my calorie and macronutrient intake.
-6. as a user i want to be able to add new exercises
+4. as a user i want to be able to add new exercises
-7. as a user i want to be able to add my previous exercises
+5. as a user i want to be able to add my previous exercises

 # Technologies Used :
 -	Node.js